Lisa Marie Presley talks to Larry King Sale of Graceland

 KING: The sale.

-LISA MARIE PRESLEY:: Because it was very complex, and people only — couldn’t get past the headlines.
-Sold, 85 percent sold.
-And it looked like the estate and like I sold everything.
+LISA MARIE PRESLEY: It’s very complex.
+People couldn’t get past the headlines.
+We sold 85 percent but it looked like I sold everything.
 And I’m going no, no, no, no. Business-wise, we’re getting a huge thumbs-up, that was an awesome move.
 But personally, it just came across wrong, because estate sold sounds like estate.
 Estate is mine.

 KING: How big is the tourism industry there at the estate?

-LISA MARIE PRESLEY: It’s very — it’s quite substantial.
+LISA MARIE PRESLEY: It’s quite substantial.
 It’s good.

-KING: Graceland draws a lot of people?
+KING: Graceland draws people?
 The interest in him seems to grow.

 LISA MARIE PRESLEY: True.